Role: UX Researcher; UX Designer; Usability Testing

 Problem

-When it comes to clothing, people love to stay on top of the trend.
 The result is a pile of clothes that stays ignored in the closet.
-The amount of money wasted on clothes for every new occasion are countless.
+The amount of money wasted on clothes for every new occasion is countless, polluting the planet with disregarded clothes after the festival.

 Design Process

-I followed the user-centered design thinking process to proceed with the problem to ensure that the end users were considered with every step, starting with the research to understand the user's needs and moving through brainstorming, finding solutions, implementing, and testing them.
+I followed the user-centered design thinking process to proceed with the problem to ensure that the end users were considered with every step.

 Empathize